cirosantilli/linux-cheat/ubuntu/apt-get.md

     sudo apt-get purge $PKG
     sudo aptitude purge $PKG

-Removes dependencies which you did not install explicitly (didn't write on the command line yourself) And that are no longer necessary.
-Always follows remove or purge.
-`dpkg` then must contain information about what you installed yourself or not.
+Removes dependencies which you did not install explicitly (didn't write on the command line yourself) and that are no longer necessary.
+Always follows remove or purge. `dpkg` then must contain information about what you installed yourself or not.

     sudo apt-get autoremove